-Distribution: The genus is mainly Mexican and Central American, known from Colombia but probably ranges to Bolivia and includes ~32 species, four of which are described as vines or scandent shrubs; common on relatively recent volcanic soils or disturbed habitats; (100-)700-3,900 m.
+Distribution: The genus is mainly Mexican and Central American, known from Colombia but probably ranges to Bolivia and includes ca. 32 species, five of which are described as vines or scandent shrubs; common on relatively recent volcanic soils or disturbed habitats; (100-)700-3,900 m.